Lightwave vs Z-Wave: Choosing a home automation system

 Dating way back to 2001, Z-Wave is approaching 20 years.
 Created by a Danish company named Zensys, the Z-Wave protocol is a unique way to control the home.

 Zensys started building a lighting control using the protocol.
-Over the years they developed a proprietary chip which enables control via Z-Wave system.
+Over the years they developed a proprietary chip that enables control via a Z-Wave system.
 Then they set about to licence the chips.

 To put into perspective how impressive Z-Wave is.
 Only 6 products used this technology in 2005.
 Fast forward to 2018, and the number is well over 2000.